-Evaluation periods for the Phlebotomy Technician Specialist programs: Students must attain the following minimum cumulative grade point averages.
+Evaluation periods for the Phlebotomy Laboratory & ECG Technician Specialist programs: Students must attain the following minimum cumulative grade point averages.
 If at the 25% point of the program the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the 50% point of the program.
 If the student has not attained the required grade point by the 50% point of the program, the student will be withdrawn.
-If at the 50% point of the program the student has not attained the required GPA, he/she is placed on education advisement until the student reaches the 75% point of the program.
-If the student has not attained the required GPA, he/she is placed on education advisement until the student reaches the 75% point of the program.
+If at the 50% point of the program the student has not attained the required grade point attained the required GPA, he/she is placed on education advisement until the student reaches the 75% point of the program.
 If the student has not attained the required grade point by the 75% point of the program, he/she will be withdrawn.
-If at the 75% point of the program the student has not attained the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the 15% point of the program.
-If the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the last day of the program.
-If the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the last day of the program.
+If at the 75% point of the program the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the 75% point of the program.
+If the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the 75% point of the program the student has not attained the required grade point, he/she is placed on education advisement until the student reaches the last day of the program.
 If the student has not attained the required GPA by the last day of the program, he/she will be withdrawn.

-Medical Insurance Coding & Billing Specialist Phlebotomy Technician Specialist
+Medical Insurance Coding & Billing Specialist Phlebotomy Laboratory & ECG Technician Specialist

 Term Required GPA Time Frame Required GPA

 2 1.0 25% 1.0

 5 1.7 50% 1.7

 7 2.0 75% 1.8

 100% 2.0

-Medical Assistant Specialist, Business Office Technology Specialist, Therapeutic Massage Specialist Associate of Applied Science Degree Programs
+Medical Assistant Specialist, Business Office Technology Specialist, Therapeutic Massage Specialist Associate of A pplied Science Degree Programs

-Term Required GPA
+Term Required GPA 4 1.0

-3 1.0
+3 1.0 8 1.4

-6 1.7
+6 1.7 11 1.7

 9 2.0